A new framework for constrained optimization via feedback control of Lagrange multipliers: Introduction

-The first contribution of this work is the development and analysis of the proposed control-theoretic framework.
-The second contribution is the specialization to specific control laws and the theoretical analysis of their convergence.
-Moreover, we illustrate several numerical experiments that validate the effectiveness of the method beyond the theoretical conditions of convergence.
-Particular attention is devoted to the comparison with state-of-the-art algorithms.
+This work has two main contributions.
+The first one is developing and analyzing a control-theoretic framework that enables the synthesis of new first-order optimization algorithms using feedback control design techniques.
+We call this framework controlled multipliers optimization (CMO).

+The second contribution is the specialization of CMO to specific control laws.
+We focus mainly on proportional-integral control and feedback linearization methods, denoted as PI-CMO and FL-CMO, respectively.
+We develop the corresponding algorithms, we study the conditions for their convergence in both convex and non-convex settings and the convergence speed.
+Through this analysis, we highlight the advantages of the proposed algorithms compared to state-of-the-art CT techniques for constrained optimization, with particular attention to references \cite{qu19,all24}.
+Finally, we present several numerical experiments demonstrating the effectiveness of PI-CMO and FL-CMO, even beyond their theoretically established convergence conditions.
+We pay special attention to comparing our approaches to state-of-the-art optimization algorithms regarding solution accuracy and numerical complexity.

 We organize the paper as follows.
-In Section \ref{sec:PS}, we formulate the problem, review the theory of Lagrange multipliers and describe the proposed control-theoretic framework.
-The two succeeding sections specialize the framework to two possible control strategies.
-Specifically, Section \ref{sec:PI} develops the PI control method, proves its convergence and analyzes the convergence rate for strongly convex problems with linear constraints.
-Section \ref{sec:FL} develops the feedback linearization method and the proof of its convergence for possibly non-convex problems.
-Section \ref{sec:NR} illustrates several numerical experiments that demonstrate the practical effectiveness of the proposed methods in different applications.
+In Section \ref{sec:PS}, we formulate the problem, review the theory of Lagrange multipliers, and describe the proposed control-theoretic framework.
+The two succeeding sections specialize the framework into two distinct control strategies.
+Specifically, Section \ref{sec:PI} develops the PI control method, demonstrates its convergence, and analyzes the convergence rate for strongly convex problems with linear constraints.
+Section \ref{sec:FL} introduces the feedback linearization method and proves its convergence for both strongly convex and non-convex problems.
+Section \ref{sec:NR} presents several numerical experiments that illustrate the practical effectiveness of the proposed methods in various applications.
 Finally, Section \ref{sec:CON} concludes the paper.